dc-js/dc.js/web/docs/api-latest.md

 right after the chart finishes its own drawing routine, giving you a way to modify the svg elements.
 Renderlet functions take the chart instance as the only input parameter and you can use the dc API or use raw d3 to achieve pretty much any effect.

+@Deprecated - Use [Listeners](#Listeners) with a 'renderlet' prefix Generates a random key for the renderlet, which makes it hard for removal.
 ```js
 // renderlet function
 chart.renderlet(function(chart){